 Under the policy, pre-approval is given for specific services within the following categories: advice on accounting, auditing and financial reporting matters; internal accounting and risk management control reviews (excluding any services relating to information systems design and implementation); non-statutory audit; project assurance and advice on business and accounting process improvement (excluding any services relating to information systems design and implementation relating to CCEP's financial statements or accounting records); due diligence in connection with acquisitions, disposals and arrangements in which two or more parties have joint control (excluding valuation or involvement in prospective financial information); income tax and indirect tax compliance and advisory services; employee tax services (excluding tax services that could impair independence); provision of, or access to, Ernst & Young publications, workshops, seminars and other training materials; provision of reports from data gathered on non-financial policies and information; and assistance with understanding non-financial regulatory requirements.
 CCEP operates a two-tier system for audit and non-audit services.
-For audit related services, the Audit Committee has a pre-approved aggregate level, within which specific work may be approved by management.
-Non-audit services, including tax services, are pre-approved for management to authorise per individual engagement, but above a defined level must be approved by the chairman of the Audit Committee or the full committee.
-The Audit Committee has delegated to the chairman of the Audit Committee authority to approve permitted services provided that the chairman reports any decisions to the committee at its next scheduled meeting.
-Any proposed service not included in the approved service list must be approved in advance by the Audit Committee chairman and reported to the committee, or approved by the full Audit Committee in advance of commencement of the engagement.
+For audit related services, including tax services, are pre-approved aggregate level, within which specific work may be approved by management.
+Non-audit services, including tax services, are pre-approved for management to authorise per individual engagement, but above a defined level must be approved by the chairman of the Audit Committee has delegated to the chairman of the Audit Committee authority to approve permitted services provide that the chairman reports any decisions to the committee at its next scheduled meeting.
+Any proposed service not included in the approved service list must be approved by the full Audit Committee in advance of commencement of the engagement.